wildonion/gem/README.md

 ## 🚧 WIPs

-* god and dev panel app using `yew`
+* `yew` admin and dev panel app

-* redis pubsub streaming structure for publishing new minted role order for trading, ecq (for registered events) and mmr (for event suggestion to players) topics inside `core/panel/events/redis` folder along with their actor notifs structure inside `core/panel/events/ws` folder
+* redis pubsub streaming structure for publishing ecq (for registered events) and mmr (for event suggestion to players) topics inside `core/panel/events/publishers` folder along with their actor notifs structure inside `core/panel/events/subscribers` folder

 * behavioural graph virtual machine (gvm) of each player collected by the history of each event's `phases` field, event collaboration queue (ecq) and match making rating (mmr) engines